KaiRawal/Evaluating-Model-Explanations-without-Ground-Truth/README.md

 AXE operationalises the idea that the highest quality explanation must be one that helps the user predict the model output.
 In accordance with the 3 foundational principles above, AXE constructs a unique KNN model per datapoint explained, using only a subset of the most important features as determined by the explanation.
 The accuracy of this model is used to infer the quality of the explanation.

-An implementation using [FAISS](https://github.com/facebookresearch/faiss) can be found in [Sec 4.2](./Sec4.2-BaselineComparisons-Figure6andFigure7).
+An implementation using [FAISS](https://github.com/facebookresearch/faiss) can be found in [Sec 4.2](https://github.com/KaiRawal/AXE-OpenXAI-Submodule).
 This is recommended for high throughput applications where the use-case requires efficiency.

-An implementation using exact KNN models from sklearn can be found in [Sec 4.1](./Sec4.1-DetectingFairwashing-Table2).
+An implementation using exact KNN models from sklearn can be found in [Sec 4.1](https://github.com/KaiRawal/AXE-FoolingLimeShap-Submodule).
 This is recommended for specialised applications where the use-case requires accuracy.

 ## Repository Structure

 The repository contains all the code needed to replicate the experiments in the paper.
-The explanation disagreement example and illustrative example comparing with PGI are self contained in subdirectories [Sec1](./Sec1-ExplanationDisagreement-Figure1) and [Sec3](Sec3.2-IllustrativeAxeExample-Figure4andFigure5) respectively.
-The code for the fairwashing adversarial attack experiment in [Sec 4.1](./Sec4.1-DetectingFairwashing-Table2) and the comparison with OpenXAI baselines in [Sec 4.2](./Sec4.2-BaselineComparisons-Figure6andFigure7) is included as submodules.
+The "explanation disagreement" example and "illustrative example comparing with PGI" are self contained in subdirectories [Sec1](./Sec1-ExplanationDisagreement-Figure1) and [Sec3](Sec3.2-IllustrativeAxeExample-Figure4andFigure5) respectively.
+The code for the "fairwashing adversarial attack" experiment in [Sec 4.1](https://github.com/KaiRawal/AXE-FoolingLimeShap-Submodule) and the "comparison with OpenXAI baselines" in [Sec 4.2](https://github.com/KaiRawal/AXE-OpenXAI-Submodule) built on existing repositories and is therefore included as submodules.

 ## Contact